AdalheidisDainaAletheia/Garden-of-Secrets/README.md

 - https://elvenspirituality.wordpress.com/calendar/
 - https://en.wikipedia.org/wiki/Main_Page

-The.ics file is called **'Secrets'** and can be subscribed to through the raw file link.
+The .ics file is called **'Secrets'** and can be subscribed to through the raw file link.